alirostami24/OpenCV-Random-Geometric-Shape-Generator/README.md

 2) A source.cpp file, which makes an object from CShapeCreator class and sets the required parameters, and in generall manages all the procedure.

-Before running the source code, a sample of algorithm output can be checked by the file named "Output Shape Samples.png".
+Before running the source code, a sample of algorithm output can be checked by the file named [Output Shape Samples.png](https://github.com/mortezajalalat/OpenCV-Random-Shape-Generator/blob/master/Output%20Shape%20Samples.png).